-Readme file

-The Readme file contains late-breaking information on Rumba.
-There are many Rumba products.
-Some of these products might share the same Readme file.
-Therefore, the Readme file might contain information about other Rumba products, in addition to information about the product you are currently installing.
+Readme file The Readme file contains late-breaking information on Rumba.
+There are many Rumba products and some of them might share the same Readme file.
+Therefore, the Readme file might contain information about other Rumba products, apart the product you are currently installing.

-Rumba Help Information on how to customize and use Rumba can be found in the Rumba Help.
-The Help does not include installation information.
+Rumba Help The Help contains information on how to customize and use Rumba.
+The Help does not include information on installation.
 For details on installing, see Installing Rumba.

-To start the Help:
+To open the Help:

-- Click Help > Rumba Help Topics (classic interface). - Click the Help icon on the Rumba toolbar (ribbon interface).
+- Select Help > Rumba Help Topics (classic interface). - Click the Help icon above the Rumba ribbon (ribbon interface).